Henry Walters – Falconer and Poet

 You have an Irish accent.
 Did you pick that up by going to Ireland?

 “You’re definitely not the first person to say.
 I think something of it must have rubbed off and stayed with me.
-I can’t hear it myself, but probably a couple of years in Ireland made that happen.
-I went to Ireland right after college and then returned there to work for a couple of years at this great bird of prey center and after that, went to Italy.”
+I can’t hear it myself, but probably a couple of years in Ireland made that happen.”

 So where did the bird interest come in when you were a young kid?

 “I think so.
-I mean just thinking about mythology and poetry, birds have just been such a rich and maybe the richest symbol of sort of the poetic spirit for so long.
+Birds have just been such a rich and maybe the richest symbol of sort of the poetic spirit for so long.
 That’s a part of it, not just the physical fact of flight and wanting to watch flight, but also the bird song and bird communication, this language that you can try as hard as you like to understand, and yet you can never be quite a native speaker.
 Those things have fascinated me.
 And I guess the questions that I still have about birds are mostly about what it’s like to be a bird.
 My main profession is as a falconer, working with birds of prey, bringing people out to watch the birds fly, and doing library programs like the one in Windham.

-And that’s just been a fascinating new thing, partly just living with birds and watching them day in and day out, you can start to answer some of those questions about what it must be like to be a bird.
+And that’s just been a fascinating new thing.
+Just living with birds and watching them day in and day out, you can start to answer some of those questions about what it must be like to be a bird.
 I think that’s a question that comes up in my poems and in poems of poets that I love.”

 But falconry specifically, so maybe.
 It was an interest in birds, and then it became birds of prey, and then you want to learn how to work with these birds.
 There’s a progression.

 “I have a hard time tracking it.
 It started very generally with birds wanting to know their names, wanting to know their songs, and wanting to get close to them.
 Oftentimes, birds are such a fleeting thing, you see them for a couple of seconds, and just at the moment you’re getting close, they fly off.
-So just that very basic desire to spend some time with them has made falconry seem like a wonderful thing.”
+So just that very basic desire to spend some time with them has made falconry appealing.”

-“There’s a moment when you’re working with birds of prey at the beginning, for many weeks, sometimes months, they are not sure what to make of you.
+“When you’re working with birds of prey at the beginning, for many weeks, sometimes months, they are not sure what to make of you.
 They fear you.
 They’re nervous about what might happen when they’re down with you.
 They don’t trust your glove as a safe perch at the start.
 But there comes a moment when you’re out flying with them, as you do each day, and you realize that they’re not even quite seeing you anymore.
 They’re just looking past you into the landscape.
-You are just part of their landscape, and they know you’re going to help them try to find something to catch and that that moment of kind of being adopted into their world is really special, and definitely one that I felt with other people, where people get to know you well enough, and how you speak and how you think that they trust you, and they open up to you, and you learn all sorts of things.
-But this is the first time that that feeling happens with another species, where you realize they’ve sort of taken you into their reality, even though you’re such a different creature from them.
+You are just part of their landscape, and they know you’re going to help them try to find something to catch.
+That moment of being adopted into their world is really special.
+You realize they’ve sort of taken you into their reality, even though you’re such a different creature from them.
 I mean, they’ve got moods and personalities, just as we do, and they spend the bulk of the day, probably digesting and preening and bathing and not doing anything particularly aggressive.
 So it’s a very interesting life.”

 “I work with four birds currently, three hawks and one great horned owl.
-It’s been a great thing, and also great to introduce so many kids in particular, so many people generally, but kids, in particular, have just deep connections or interest in birds in the natural world when they’re young, you know, eight, nine, ten and eleven.
-Then other concerns, sort of more human concerns, often take over, but to talk to kids at that age and give them a chance To be up close with a bird is really fulfilling and a little bit magical.
+It’s been great.
+So many people generally, but kids, in particular, have deep connections to or interest in birds and the natural world when they’re young, you know, eight, nine, ten, and eleven.
+Then other concerns, sort of more human concerns, often take over, but to talk to kids at that age and give them a chance to be up close with a bird is really fulfilling and a little bit magical.”

 Beverly Stoddart is an award-winning writer, author, and speaker.
 She is on the Board of Trustees of the New Hampshire Writers’ Project and serves on the board of the New Hampshire Center for Public Interest Journalism.
 She is the author of Stories from the Rolodex, mini-memoirs of journalists from the 1960s, 1970s, and 1980s.